kine-dmd/s3-lambda-consumer/README.md

 ![s3Lambda](https://user-images.githubusercontent.com/26333869/60193618-e4249b80-982f-11e9-8cf5-1df49b7adfb6.png)

 This lambda function must be compiled and deployed to AWS lambda with the configuration shown below.
 This is done automatically through Travis CI when commits are merged to master.
+Master is a protected branch and cannot be pushed to directly.
 ![lambdaConsole](https://user-images.githubusercontent.com/26333869/60192869-8fccec00-982e-11e9-995b-47771acadd21.png)